latex3/latexbug/README.md

 # latexbug
-latexbug package required to send bugreport to the LaTeX bug database
+latexbug package required to sent bug reports to the LaTeX bug database